freer4/stackagejs/README.md

 3. Provide optional hooks for receiving live data pushes.

 ### Planned front-ends:
-- stackage-js - vanilla JS holding the majority of front-end functionality
+- stackage-js - vanilla JS holding the majority of front-end functionality for specific SPAs to wrap
 - stackage-ts - same thing but with TS.
 Might not do this.
 Convince me.
 - stackage-handlebars - might just be the vanilla version?
-- stackage-vue - wrap stackage-js to build directly into Vue reactivity.
+- stackage-vue
-- stackage-angular - wrap stackage-js to build directly into Angular.
+- stackage-angular
-- stackage-react - wrap stackage-js to build directly into React.
+- stackage-react
+- stackage-svelte

 ### Planned back-ends:
 - stackage-sequelize - Sequelize